bakhe8/Master/CONTRIBUTING.md

 ## Pull Request Process
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Update the `README.md` and other relevant documentation with details of changes to the interface.
-3. Increase the version numbers in any examples and the `changelog.md` to the new version that this Pull Request would represent.
+3. Update the version number in `changelog.md` according to the Semantic Versioning guidelines.
 4. Your PR will be reviewed, and you may be asked to make changes before it can be merged.